nirex0/NDC/README.md

 Sadly, there is no Documentation Available in the "Wiki" section as of yet, the only way to put this API to use is to open the
-"Startup Project" provided with this package in Visual studio and start working from there.
+"NDC Based Project" provided with this package in Visual studio and start working from there.

 COPYRIGHT